 Reciprocal integration between the Asset Plan and the Financial Plan is a key principle of Council's strategic financial planning principles.
-The purpose of this integration is to ensure that future funding is allocated in a manner that supports service delivery in terms of the plans and the effective management of Council's assets into the future.
+The purpose of this integration is to ensure that future funding is allocated in a manner that supports service delivery for the effective management of Council's assets into the future.